gogolcorp/go-gadgeto/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/edwinvautier/go-cli.svg)](https://pkg.go.dev/github.com/edwinvautier/go-cli)
 [![codecov](https://codecov.io/gh/edwinvautier/go-cli/branch/main/graph/badge.svg?token=1USTLF2NA0)](https://codecov.io/gh/edwinvautier/go-cli)

 A CLI to initialize and work on go projects, mainly designed for API's.

 ## Install CLI

 >💡 You need to have go installed correctly on your machine.
+More informations are available in the wiki.

 Install the CLI by running :